LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * use UserLink and UserLinkList in various components that render user displayName
   * update UserDetailsPanel so that permissions and group listing items are links to admin groups/permissions page
   * add dirty state check for user Profile page navigation

+### version 2.288.1
+*Released*: 6 February 2023
+- Issue 46618: Retain result row ordering in `formatSavedResults` and `formatResults` when processing results of `QuerySelect` queries.
+- Add the `hasSortKey` property to the `QueryColumn` model.
+Now supported by `query-getQueryDetails.api`.

 ### version 2.288.0
 *Released*: 1 February 2023